 I was ready for all the signs I read about in the pamphlets; hopelessness, emptiness, an inability to bond, ect.
 I was not ready for severe anxiety and obsessive thoughts that would take over my mind.

 I didn’t know that this was a sign of obsessive compulsive disorder.
-I always imagined OCD as Monk, from the television show.
+In my mind, OCD looked like what Adrian Monk had on Monk.
 I wasn’t obsessively washing dishes or my hands.
-I didn’t have to touch the parking meters as I walked down the street.
 I just assumed it was normal anxiety of being a mother.

 Because didn’t every mother set alarms to wake up at least every hour and make sure their kids were still breathing?